 Does your library want to host a Book Traces day?

-Libraries at Columbia University and the University of Miami have hosted Book Traces days, inviting students to search their stacks for uniquely modified volumes.
+Libraries at Columbia University, the University of Miami, and others have hosted Book Traces days, inviting students to search their stacks for uniquely modified volumes.
 The hunt gives students a chance to make unique discoveries while engaged in a hands-on learning activity.
 Many of the finds featured on booktraces.org resulted from these Book Traces days.

 Please contact Prof. Andrew Stauffer for advice on how to set up a Book Traces activity at your library.
 You can also read Columbia University librarian Karla Nielson’s blog post about setting up a Book Traces day at the Butler Library in 2014 and a Miami Hurricane article about Book Traces day at the University of Miami’s Richter Library.